SravyaL/FlowLogTagger/README.md

 To run the script, use the following command:

-1. Run the file with default input files which are the [data](data) folder
+1. Run the file with default input files which are in the [data](data) folder

 ```bash
 python log_parser.py